 Deborah Kirkman has been teaching martial arts, self-defense, yoga, and energy practices for over 25 years.
 Recently promoted to 7th level black belt in Bando by Dr. U Maung Gyi, she has trained extensively with Grand Master R Joe Manley, a founding member of the American Bando Association (ABA), and served as president of the ABA from 2014 to 2019.
-In Virginia, she is co-instructor at the Piedmont Bando of Northern Virginia martial arts club.
+In Virginia, she is co-instructor at the Piedmont Bando of Northern Virginia martial arts club and has been adapting instruction to virtual classes classes.
 Deborah is a certified teacher of the Bando Monk System, which emphasizes a non-violent approach in responding to physical threats.
-An enthusiastic yoga practitioner, she was certified by the Yoga Alliance in 2018.
-Deborah is a Level II Reiki practitioner and has studied Burmese energy practices (Min Zin) and Chi Gong.
+An enthusiastic yoga practitioner, she received her 500-hour instructor certification from the Yoga Alliance in 2021.
+Deborah is a Master Reiki practitioner and has studied Burmese energy practices (Min Zin) and Chi Gong.
 She’s also practiced insight meditation for several years in the Pointing Out Way Mahamudra tradition with John Churchill.
 Her publications include the books Bando Women and Min Zin Mudras; and she is a contributor to the seminal book Women in the Martial Arts.

 James K. Sheeran, co-founder of Piedmont Bando of Northern Virginia, was promoted to 4th degree black belt in 2014 by Dr. U Maung Gyi and is an active member of the American Bando Association.
 He has training in the Bando Boar and Bull systems, as well as full-contact kickboxing.
 A senior police officer with the town of Vienna, Virginia, James Sheeran deals routinely with the need to engage with physical conflict.
 Like his instructor, Grand Master Joe Manley, James’ teaching focuses on foundational skills basics, with the philosophy that perfect practice can lead to perfection in technique and execution.